iTwin/pcf/README.md

 * Dynamic Schema
     * Only Primitive EC Properties can be added to DMO.classProps.
     * EC Properties defined in DMO.classProps can only be added, not deleted.
-* Drivers
+* Loaders
-    * Currently supported drivers: JSON Driver, XLSX Driver, SQLite Driver.
+    * Currently supported loaders: JSON, XLSX, SQLite Loader.
 * Codes
     * Neither itwin-connector-framework nor pcf support Code reuse as of now. (e.g. inserting an element with the same Code as previously deleted element will fail)
 * itwin-connector-framework integration